mnlipp/jgrapes/TcpEchoApp.md

 The new challenge in this application is (compared to the "Console Echo" example) that there can be multiple connections in parallel.
-If all input data from all clients was simply sent over the channel as in the previous example, the data would be mixed up.
-Considering that data is provided by events sent to a channel, the information about the client could be associated with the event or the channel.
+If all input data from all clients was simply sent over the channel as in the previous example, the data from different clients would be mixed up.
+Considering that data is provided by input events sent to a channel, the information about the client could be associated with the event or the channel.
 JGrapes takes the latter approach by introducing [IOSubchannel](latest-release/javadoc/index.html?org/jgrapes/io/IOSubchannel.html)s.

-`Subchannels` delegate the invocations of a channel's methods to their associated "main" channel.
+`IOSubchannels` delegate the invocations of a channel's methods to their associated "main" channel.
 This causes events to be propagated according to the associations between components and the "main" channel.
 However, when an event is delivered to a handler, the channel that it is associated